 The Economic Security Council of Ukraine works in the following areas:

-- ESCU conducts information campaigns abroad to highlight Russia's war crimes, the consequences of Russia's armed aggression against Ukraine in the economic, political, and humanitarian dimensions.
+- Covering Russia's war crimes and the consequences of the armed aggression of the Russian Federation against Ukraine in economic, political, and humanitarian areas.